Causal Representation Learning from Multimodal Biomedical Observations: Identification Theory

-\paragraph{Implications.} In the context of biological applications, Theorem~\ref{thm:component_identification} indicates that under proper constraints, each component $ \hat{z}^{(m)}_{i} $ in our estimation uniquely captures the information of an intrinsic biological factor behind the medical measurements (e.g., genetic predisposition).
-Therefore, the learned representation enjoys strong interpretability under theoretical guarantees, which is often lacking in existing biological models as noted in Section~\ref{sec:related_work}.
-Theorem~\ref{thm:subspace_identification} and Theorem~\ref{thm:component_identification} offer insights for practical model design, which we employ in our architecture in Section~\ref{sec:model}.
+\paragraph{Implications.} In the context of biomedical applications, Theorem~\ref{thm:component_identification} indicates that under appropriate constraints, each component $ \hat{z}^{(m)}_{i} $ in our estimation uniquely captures the information of an intrinsic biomedical factor behind the medical measurements (e.g., genetic predisposition).
+Therefore, the learned representation enjoys strong interpretability under theoretical guarantees, which is often lacking in existing biomedical models, as noted in Section~\ref{sec:related_work}.
+Theorem~\ref{thm:subspace_identification} and Theorem~\ref{thm:component_identification} provide insights for practical model design, which we employ in our architecture in Section~\ref{sec:model}.

 \paragraph{Shared latent variables.} Certain applications may involve latent variables that are shared across modalities.
 In such scenarios, we can employ contrastive learning objectives and the associated theoretical guarantees in previous work~\citep{yao2023multi,daunhaweridentifiability,von2021self} as a pre-processing procedure and treat such shared latent variables as separate modalities in our implementation.
 Please refer to Appendix~\ref{ap:extended_subspace_theorem}, ~\ref{ap:extended_component_theorem}, and~\ref{ap:shared} for detailed discussion and results.